ryanliulwy/cse15l-lab-reports/week_1.md

 ## Installing VSCode
 If you've taken a CS class at UCSD before, chances are you already have VSCode installed on your computer.
-In case you don't, you can download it for free from https://code.visualstudio.com/ by following the instructions provided on the website.
+In case you don't, you can download it for free from [their website](https://code.visualstudio.com/) by following the instructions provided there.
 It should be pretty straightforward, and there are versions available for both Windows and Mac users.

 Once you have it installed, you can open a new VSCode window, which should look something like this: